 If you would like to see a copy of the study timeline for additional information about the study and potential study visits, please ask a member of the study team and one will be provided.

 Change of Mind/Study Withdrawal:

-You and/or your child can leave the research at any time.
-If you or your child decide to leave the research, contact the study team so that the study team can formally withdraw you and/or your child.
+You can leave the research at any time.
+If you decide to leave the research, contact the study team so that the study team can formally withdraw you.

 Privacy: